raniasaleh56/Bikeshare/README.md

-> This project was a part of a data analysis professional nano degree course.
+> This project was a part of a Data Analysis Professional Nanodegree course.
 (Project is a python script)

 ## Project details:
 ----------------------